Skip to content

 config:

-containerName: "my-running-container"
+containerName: my-app

 exec: